aws-samples/amazon-kendra-langchain-extensions/kendra_retriever_samples/README.md

 After deploying the LLM, set up environment variables for kendra id, aws region, endpoint name (or the API key for an external provider), and optionally the inference component name.

-For example, for running the `kendra_chat_llama_2.py` sample, these environment variables must be set: AWS_REGION, KENDRA_INDEX_ID, LLAMA_2_ENDPOINT, and INFERENCE_COMPONENT_NAME if you deploy JumpStart model from the new Studio console.
+For example, for running the `kendra_chat_llama_2.py` sample, these environment variables must be set: AWS_REGION, KENDRA_INDEX_ID, LLAMA_2_ENDPOINT, and INFERENCE_COMPONENT_NAME (if you deploy JumpStart model from the new Studio console).

 You can use commands as below to set the environment variables.
 Only set the environment variable for the provider that you are using.
 For example, if you are using Falcon 40B, only set the FALCON_40B_ENDPOINT.
 There is no need to set the other Endpoints and keys.